 Hawk Krall

-Employing a loose, cartoonish style, Philadelphia artist Hawk Krall celebrates his love of food, especially every-man classics (like hot dogs).
+Employing a loose, cartoonish style, Philadelphia artist Hawk Krall celebrates his love of food, especially every-man classics (like hot dogs, of which he’s currently illustrating a statewide map to be available later in 2025).
 His work has been featured in high-profile food publications, like Saveur and Food & Wine, has graced the packages of restaurant menus and artisan food and beverage products, has shown up in murals (like the one in the secret courtyard behind Pizza Brain in Fishtown, and another in commemoration of Troegs Brewing Company‘s 20th anniversary).
 Find select prints of Krall’s work in his online shop.

 Emily McGaughey